Mortgage Q&A: “How to pay the mortgage with a credit card.”

 Use Tio to Pay the Mortgage with Discover, MasterCard, or Visa

-There’s a similar service called Tio (formerly ChargeSmart) now owned by PayPal that lets you make a mortgage payment with a credit card in a matter of seconds.
+There’s a similar service called Tio (formerly ChargeSmart) now owned by PayPal that lets you pay a mortgage with a credit card in a matter of seconds.
 You don’t even need to sign up.

 All you have to do is select a mortgage company from the handy list on their website (pictured above), then enter your loan number and payment amount.